kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 `kit boot-fake-node` also accepts a `--runtime-path` argument.
 When supplied, if it is a path to the Kinode core repo, it will compile and use that binary to start the node.
-Or, if it is a path to an Kinode binary, it will use that binary to start the node.
+Or, if it is a path to a Kinode binary, it will use that binary to start the node.
 For example:

 ```bash